tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 │   ├── world2.twld
 │   └── world2.wld
 ├── server
+│   └── * contains tModLoader installation *
+├── steamapps
-│   └── * contains tModLoader installation and Steam workshop mods *
+│   └── * contains Steam workshop mods *
+├── logs
+│   └── * contains tModLoader logs *
 ├── install.txt
 ├── manage-tModLoaderServer.sh
 ├── serverconfig.txt
 └── tmlversion.txt
 ```
-The `server` folder is created by the management script and do not need to be edited unless you want to clear your installation.
+The `server`, `steamapps` and `logs` folders are created by the management script and do not need to be edited unless you want to clear your installation.

+### Obtaining install.txt
+Because the steam workshop does not use mod names to identify mods, you must create a modpack to install mods from the workshop.
+To get an `install.txt` file and its accompanying `enabled.json`
+1. Go to Workshop
+2. Go to Mod Packs
+3. Click `Save Enabled as New Mod Pack`
+4. Click `Open Mod Pack Folder`.
+5. Enter the folder with the name of your modpack
+6. Copy `install.txt` to your script directory.
+Then make a `Mods` folder and copy the `enabled.json` file into the Mods folder.
+7. Run `./manage-tModLoaderServer.sh install --skip-tml` to install the mods on your server. **This is not necessary if you are using Docker, it will be done automatically**

 ### Server Configuration
 If you want to run tModLoader without needing any input on startup (such as from an init system), copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4.4/patches/tModLoader/Terraria/release_extras/serverconfig.txt) and change the settings how you like.
 Key options are defined below, and other options can be found [on the Terraria wiki](https://terraria.wiki.gg/wiki/Server#Server_config_file).